DevCharlesJ/MWS/README.md

   5. Oldest messages are deleted every minute while no clients are connected.

 ## Send a Private Message:
   Private messaging was added to simply test "client targetting", instead of just broadcasting a message to all targets.
-There's no real secrecy/security for this as of now.
+There's no added secrecy/security for this as of now.

   1. To send a private message, type " --> " right after the message you want to send, then type the username of the recipient.
   2. After pressing "Send", you should notice new details were included above the sent message that denote it as private.